postmanlabs/templates/galaxy/api-first/training.md

 ### Edit the spec

 Back in the spec, let's make a change to the examples and see how that propagates to the collection.
-Add a new property to the `Confirm` schema and make it required, so that the whole schema looks like this:
+Add a new `status` string property to the `Confirm` schema and make it required, so that the whole schema looks like this:

 ```json
 "Confirm": {